80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of someone or something moving rapidly and making a high-pitched buzzing sound.

-Example sentence- The car zinged past him.
+Example in a sentence- The car zinged past him.

 Neel Rana

-About the Author- Neel Rana is a YA short story author, flash fiction writer, literary enthusiast and the founder of Pandora Post.
-Neel holds a degree in BA Honours in English Literature and has been writing since 2017.
-Neel’s magnum opus YA short storybook, “The Drunken Ghost” has been well received by the readers.
+About the Author- Neel Rana is a young adult fiction writer and children’s book author.
+He is a literary enthusiast and the founder of Pandora Post.
+Neel holds a degree in BA Honors in English Literature and has been writing since 2017.
+His magnum opus YA short storybook, “The Drunken Ghost” has been well received by the readers.